jbosstm/narayana/qa/README.txt

 enable a robust debugging mode by setting a system property tasks.remote.debug.
 This is set in the junit process and will set debugging ports up incrementing from port 5000 for the first spawned process.

-For jdbc tests, ensure the required drivers are present (see build.xml get.drivers target) and create a suitable config/jdbc_profiles/<name_of_testnode_host>/ file by copying the existing config/jdbc_profiles/_template/ directory or rely on the one in config/jdbc_profiles/default By convention each test node has two accounts on each database server, with names of '<testnode_hostname>1'
+For jdbc tests, ensure the required drivers are present (cd qa && mvn install) and create a suitable config/jdbc_profiles/<name_of_testnode_host>/ file by copying the existing config/jdbc_profiles/_template/ directory or rely on the one in config/jdbc_profiles/default By convention each test node has two accounts on each database server, with names of '<testnode_hostname>1'